arnabk/udacity-nanodegree-capstone/report.md

 Shape: (1511, 3)

 Looks like we were able to download data for 1511 tickers.
 Let's filter our tickers which has less than 1,000,000 volume.
-We want to trade stocks which has good liquidity.
+We want to trade stocks which have good liquidity.

-Head:
 | Symbol |                    Description                    | Last Volume |
 | ------ | ------------------------------------------------- | ----------- |
 |   A    |      Agilent Technologies, Inc. Common Stock      |  1712146.0  |